This gluten free gingerbread loaf is the perfect holiday treat. It is deliciously soft and moist. Fabulous for holiday baking with the kids!

 To thaw this gingerbread loaf, you can also just take it out of the freezer a few hours ahead of time of pop it in the oven for a few minutes.

-Other holiday recipes you might also like
+🍪Other recipes you might like

 Gluten free Gingerbread Loaf (vegan, paleo, AIP)